Kerosene (song): Content

 "Kerosene" is an up-tempo song in the key of D major that is backed with electric guitar and harmonica.
 The narrator, who is being cheated on by her boyfriend, expresses her being through with love; "I'm giving up on love / 'Cause love's giving up on me".
 Instead of letting him off easy, she takes revenge by burning down his house after soaking it in kerosene fuel to ease the pain.

-Although Lambert was technically the sole writer of "Kerosene," she gave co-writer's credit to alt-country singer Steve Earle after others noted a similarity to his song "I Feel Alright."
+Although Lambert was technically the sole writer of "Kerosene," she gave co-writer's credit to alt-country singer Steve Earle after others noted a similarity to his song "Feel Alright."
 She stated in an interview that she had inadvertently duplicated the melody and structure, saying: "I didn't purposefully plagiarize his song -- but unconsciously, I copied it almost exactly.
 I guess I'd listened to it so much that I just kind of had it in there."